Spelling Correction as a Foreign Language: Introduction

 \section{Introduction}

-Misspellings are so often that automatic spelling correction is a crucial component for any service that requires users to type in natural language, such as a search engine.
-A correct spelling correction not only reduces the user's mental load for the task, but also improves the quality of the service as it attempts to predict user's intention.
+Having an automatic spelling correction service is crucial for any e-commerce search engine as users often make spelling mistakes while issuing queries.
+A correct spelling correction not only reduces the user's mental load for the task, but also improves the quality of the search engine as it attempts to predict user's intention.
 From a probabilistic perspective, let $\tilde{\mathbf{x}}$ be the misspelled text that we observe, spelling correction seeks to uncover the true text $\mathbf{x}^{*} = \arg \max_{\mathbf{x}}P(\mathbf{x}|\tilde{\mathbf{x}})$.
 Traditionally, spelling correction problem has been mostly approached by using the noisy channel model \cite{kernighan1990spelling}.
 The model consists of two parts: 1) a language model (or source model, i.e. $P(\mathbf{x})$) that represent the prior probability of the intended correct input text; and 2) an error model (or channel model, i.e. $P(\tilde{\mathbf{x}}|\mathbf{x})$) that represent the process, in which the correct input text got corrupted to an incorrect misspelled text.
 The final correction is therefore obtained by using the Bayes rule, i.e. $\mathbf{x}^{*} = \arg \max_{\mathbf{x}}P(\mathbf{x}) P(\tilde{\mathbf{x}}|\mathbf{x})$.
 There are several problem with this approach: 1) we need two separate models and the error in estimating one model would affect the performance of the final output.
 2) It is not easy to model the channel since there is a lot of sources for spelling mistakes, e.g. typing too fast, unintentional key stroke, phonetic ambiguity, etc. 3) In certain context (e.g. in a search engine) it is not easy to obtain clean training data for language model as the input does not follow what is typical in natural language.

 Since the goal is to get text that maximize $P(\mathbf{x}|\tilde{\mathbf{x}})$, can we directly model this conditional distribution instead?
 In this work, we explore this route, which by passes the need to have multiple models and avoid getting errors from multiple sources.
 We achieve this by applying the sequence to sequence learning framework using recurrent neural networks \cite{sutskever2014sequence} and reformulate the spelling correction problem as a neural machine translation problem, where the misspelled input is treated as a foreign language.